oracle-livelabs/database/db-operator-with-cicd/4-walkthrough-jenkins/jenkins-setup.md

       }
       ...
       ```
-      In the snippet, you will see 3-4 keys and their values which maps to what you should enter on Jenkins.
+      In the snippet, you will see 3-4 keys and their values which map to what you should enter on Jenkins.
 For example, when creating the credentials for `create_branch_webhook` above:
       1. Set Kind to `Secret Text`
-      2. Copy and Paste the Secret inside Secret
+      2. Copy and Paste the secret inside the field, Secret
-      3. Copy and Paste the id inside ID.
+      3. Copy and Paste the id inside the field, ID.
       4. (Optional) Set the parent key of the object as the description

       On Jenkins, this would look like the following image below.